Balawi993/fluffy/README.md

 2. Configure environment variables for production
 3. Deploy the backend to your hosting service
 4. Ensure CORS is properly configured to allow requests from your frontend domain
+5. Configure Resend webhook URL to point to your production server

 ## Features